tonydhuang/elect-prompting/README.md

 ### Ollama

-Most of our experiments on the paper are running on Ollama3 (8b).
+Most of our experiments are running on Ollama3 (8b).
 Please download Ollama from their [offical website](https://ollama.com/download).